Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 At A Restaurant

 - Check the menu.
-Go online and check the menu for the restaurant that you are going.
-In most cases, the restaurants offer very detailed information about the dish, with the sodium content.
+Go online and check the menu for the restaurant that you are going to.
+In most cases, the restaurants offer detailed information about the dish, including sodium content.

 - Ask to skip the salt.
-Ask the waiter to avoid adding salt to your veggies or other preparation.
+Ask the waiter to avoid adding salt to your veggies or other preparations.
 That way, you can put the amount of salt that you want.

-- Go to fast foods on occasions.
+- Go to fast food on occasion.
 Fast food restaurants are very high in sodium.
-Try to go only a maximum one time per week if you want to decrease your sodium intake.
+Try to go only a maximum of one time per week if you want to decrease your sodium intake.
 If you decide to go, make sure to compensate for the rest of the day to have your meals with fresh ingredients.
-Also, check out our low sodium fast food guides:

 High Sodium Protein Sources & Alternatives